 Topics include: What is Financial Crime?
 What are the Financial Crime Risks?
 Fraud Controls Banking - Fraud Typologies; Identity Theft and Cybercrime; Bribery and Corruption; Fraud Response Policy; The English Legal System and more.

-Full details can be found on:
+Membership is required.
+Full details can be found on: www.college.bm/pace/pacedesignations/ica

-www.college.bm/pace/pacedesignations/ica